anchorageprogramming/intro_to_html/README.md

 1. Right-click the page and select **View Page Source**.

 ## Create the skeleton of your page
+1. Open a text editor like Notepad or TextEdit.
+1. Choose 'Save As' and name your file 'index.html'

 * Add the doctype `<!doctype html>`
 * Add the html tags `<html></html>`
 * Nest the head tag inside the html tag `<head></head>`